patrick-nanys/text-summarization/README.md

 Topic: NLP - Abstractive text summarization

 Authors*: Patrick Nanys, Mate Jakab (Goal Diggers)  <br />
-Subject: VITMAV45 - Deep Learning in Practice with Python and LUA
+Subject: VITMAV45 - Deep Learning in Practice with Python and LUA <br />
 Keywords: LSTM, pretrained model, BERT, GloVe, Amazon reviews

 This is a homework project that was created while listening to the Deep learning in practise course.